masa-finance/docs/docs/developers/identity-contracts/README.md

 ## Contract Deployments

-### Goerli test network
+### Addresses of the deployed contracts

-You can see the deployment address of the smart contracts in the [deployments/goerli](deployments/goerli) folder.
-For every deployed smart contract you will find a `<smart_contract>.json` JSON file with the address in the `"address"` field.
+You can see the deployment address of the smart contracts in the [addresses.json](addresses.json) file.
+For every deployed smart contract you will find a `<network>.<contract>` value.

 #### Configuration